nwccpp/peru-sarf/peru-sarf-timeseries.md

 ### Authors:
 #### Ayse D. Lokmanoglu, Erik C. Nisbet, Matthew T. Osborne, Joseph Tien, Sam Malloy, Lourdes Cueva Chacón, Esteban Villa Turek, and Rod Abhari

-The code includes all the steps of the text, and regression analysis, and the visualizations.
+The code includes all the steps of the regression analysis.

 The data set accompanying the code: <>